 If you seek a luxury island escape in Tasmania, look no further than the stunning Adventure Bay Retreat.
 There are four incredible accommodation options nestled in the pristine bushland of Bruny Island’s north coast.
-Choose from The Lodge, The Cottage, The Studio or The Lair.
-Each of these retreats have their own character and understand elegance.
+Choose from The Lodge, The Cottage, The Studio, or The Lair.
+Each of these retreats has its own character and understand elegance.
 They’ve also all been built using both local materials and craftspeople.
-With varying sizes, the retreats are fully self-contained and can cater for family and group getaways, as well as couples seeking romance.
+With varying sizes, the retreats are fully self-contained and can cater to family and group getaways, as well as couples seeking romance.
 Indulge in the gourmet produce, seafood, cheese, and wine that Bruny Island is so famous for, with the Gourmet Experience Package.
 Alternatively, the area is just as famous for its incredible wildlife and breathtaking landscapes.
-Get out and explore the numerous walking tracks, South Bruny National Park, or talk an exhilarating wilderness cruise along the rugged coast.
+Get out and explore the numerous walking tracks, South Bruny National Park, or talk about an exhilarating wilderness cruise along the rugged coast.

 3. The Henry Jones Art Hotel, Hobart